 top of page

-In my interview about writing Forgotten Followers from Broken to Bold with The Local Churchology Podcast I discuss women in the first century and my biblical fiction about what may have made them doubt, worry, or feel forgotten.
-This is the first in a series of 7 interviews on women in ministry and in church office.
+In my interview about writing Forgotten Followers from Broken to Bold with The Local Churchology Podcast My interview and writing address those who doubt.
+We discussed first-century women in the Bible and my biblical fiction about causes of doubt, worry, trauma, and feeling forgotten.
+This is the first episode in their series of 7 interviews on women in ministry and church office.

 Don't be Afraid to Doubt